 This method only works on a fraction of the planets that exist in the galaxy.
 One of the main ways of finding exoplanets is called the transit method.
 If a planet is orbiting around a star in our line of sight from Earth, it will pass in front of the star for part of its orbit.
 The planet blocks part of the star’s light.
 This is called the primary eclipse.
 In a different part of its orbit, the planet disappears behind the star: the secondary eclipse.
 If we observe the star for whole orbit, we will see the star grow dimmer twice, during both eclipses.
 This pattern repeats regularly over multiple orbits and allows us to infer the presence of an exoplanet even though we can’t see it directly.

 Say we’re observing TRAPPIST 1-e, an Earth-like exoplanet in the habitable zone of a star 39.5 lightyears away.
 First we observe the star, TRAPPIST 1, during the secondary eclipse.
 The starlight isn’t just featureless white light because elements in the upper layers of the stellar atmosphere also absorb photons travelling from deeper inside the star.
 We use this observation as a base of comparison.
 Then, we keep observing the star-planet duo during the primary eclipse.
-We see that now the wavelengths 1.4, 1.8, 2.7, and 6 micrometres are missing from the range of light waves collected by our telescope, and conclude that there is water vapour in the atmosphere of TRAPPIST 1-e–and therefore water on the planet!
+We see that, at the wavelengths 1.4, 1.8, 2.7, and 6 micrometres, our telescope collects less light than at neighbouring wavelengths.
+The eclipse looks “bigger” at these wavelengths because not only the planet, but also the absorbing atmosphere is blocking light.
+We conclude that there is water vapour in the atmosphere of TRAPPIST 1-e–and therefore water on the planet!
 (In reality, we have to remove many kinds of noise from our data, compare it to computer simulations of how we expect a planetary spectrum with water vapour features to look, and quantify how good the match is, using all sorts of technical wizardry and dealing with numerous sources of error and bias.)

 Transmission spectroscopy requires extremely precise measurements of light, but has been successfully applied to several exoplanets already (check out WASP-17b or HD 189733b, both of which have water vapour in their atmospheres).
 This method works best if the planet is large compared to the star and has a close-in orbit, which means eclipses happen frequently and astronomers can make multiple observations in a short time.
 So far the planets observed with transmission spectroscopy are what are called “hot Jupiters,” gas giants orbiting very close to their host stars.
 But Earth-like planets are a target of several upcoming space missions with ultra-sensitive instruments.
 We may start getting data from the TRAPPIST 1 system using the James Webb Space Telescope as early as 2023.
 Until then, computer models and artist impressions will have to tide us over.